Configuration reference

 type: array

-The list of cookies that are ignored by CloudFront and always forwarded to your WordPress site.
+The list of cookies ignored by CloudFront and always forwarded to your WordPress site.
 Supports *

 wildcard character.